padmarajkore/hlf-fabric-agent/README.md

 Works for test-network.

 A modular toolkit for managing Hyperledger Fabric test networks and chaincode lifecycle, featuring:
-- **hlf-controller**: A Go-based REST API for network and chaincode operations
+- **hlf-controller**: A Go-based REST API for network and chaincode operations.
-- **fabric-mcp**: A Python-based MCP tool for automation, scripting, and agent integration
+- **hlf-mcp**: A Python-based MCP tool for automation, scripting, and agent integration.

 ---

 ## Features
-- Bring up/down a Fabric test network
-- Create channels
+- **Automated Fabric Setup**: The `hlf-controller` automatically downloads and configures Hyperledger Fabric binaries and samples on first run.
+- **Dynamic Configuration**: Easily configure the entire Fabric network topology via a central `config.yaml` file.
-- Deploy, invoke, and query chaincode
+- **Full Lifecycle Management**: Bring up/down the network, create channels, deploy, invoke, and query chaincode via a simple REST API.
-- Write and scaffold Go chaincode with dependencies
-- Integrate with agents, Cursor, or Claude Desktop
-- **Seamlessly integrate the Python MCP tool with LLMs (such as via Cursor or Claude Desktop), enabling LLM agents to perform Fabric network and chainco
+- **Agent-Ready**: The `hlf-mcp` tool allows LLMs (like those in Cursor or Claude Desktop) to interact with your Fabric network seamlessly.

-de operations automatically**

 ---